8 Profitable Open Source Library Success Stories

-John Leider (from Fort Worth, TX, USA) started Vuetify about 5 years ago.
+John Leider (from Fort Worth, TX, USA) started Vuetify almost 6 years ago.

 Hello!
 My name is John Leider and I am the founder of Vuetify, LLC.I started my company to help developers, especially design inept and inexperienced ones, build beautiful web applications.

 Vuetify puts a large emphasis on its free aspect.
 Locking extra features or functionality behind a paywall just feels bad.
 Open Source is about sharing and improving code through community support.
 Over the years, this philosophy has allowed me to grow a massive user-base and ecosystem surrounding the framework.